There are no affiliate links on PagePipe.

 You can find out your TTFB on: ByteCheck for free.

-PagePipe is a WordPress site on crappy GoDaddy hosting and it loads in under 1 second.
-We get a predictable 500ms TTFB from GoDaddy.
-One of the worst TTFBs in the industry.
+PagePipe is a WordPress site on cheap GoDaddy hosting and it loads in under 1 second.
+We get a predictable 500 millisecond TTFB from GoDaddy (with PHP version 5.4.
+TTFB is improved to 175 milliseconds since switching to PHP 7.1).
 As long as that “badness” never changes PagePipe loads in under 1 second.
 (Note: Yes.
 We host on magnetic GoDaddy drives.
 This is evidence of what is really possible using speed strategy).

 Why doesn’t GoDaddy produce the same “PHP compilation delay” SiteGround is claiming?
 One difference is the shared GoDaddy server is Apache.
 PagePipe shares its server with 20 other domains.
-Niel and others on SiteGround share with none!
+Niel and others on SiteGround share with no one!
 With Solid-state Disk Drives (SSD) even!
 Are SiteGround customers paying for fantasy speed?
+Hmm?

 We smell a rat.